Trooper Frank Noble

 Trooper Noble's daughter, Laurie, lives in Auburn and is semi-retired.
 Her two sons, Adam and Eric, are freelance artists and live in Puyallup.

 Bill Hunt, stepson to Trooper Noble, owns a heating and air conditioning company.
-He and his wife Sherry have two sons.
+He is married to Sherry and they have two sons.
 Bill's brother, Hughie, lives with them in Newport.

 Please take a moment to remember Trooper Noble and his family.